 Regional Loss Estimation Specialist, Independent Consultant

 Civil Engineer, Federal Emergency Management Agency

 (Note: at 4:55, Hope Seligson is incorrectly identified as an a structural engineer.)

-Shane Parson is a natural hazard and climate change modeling analyst with the AECOM Germantown, Maryland Office.
+Shane Parson is a natural hazard and climate change modeling analyst at AECOM.
 He has over 30 years of experience conducting research and project studies for natural hazard simulations, risk assessment modeling, benefit-cost and loss avoidance analysis, hazard mitigation, and climate change analysis.
-His doctoral dissertation used artificial neural networks to simulate a water model for Internet usage.
-Parson has been a long-time subject matter expert and independent tester for both the Federal Emergency Management Agency (FEMA) Benefit Cost Analysis software and the FEMA Hazus software and has been the Hazus lead to the FEMA Headquarters Flood Risk Products Team since 2010.
-Parson’s current focus is on applying data analytics in cloud environments for modeling projects.
+Parson has been a long-time subject matter expert and independent tester for both the Federal Emergency Management Agency Benefit Cost Analysis software, and the FEMA Hazus software.
+Parson has served as the Hazus lead to the FEMA Headquarters Flood Risk Products Team since 2010.
+His current focus is on applying data analytics in cloud environments for modeling projects.